skissane/pdos/s370/readme2.txt

 normally the case, but not guaranteed, and at least one person has an exit on their site to force junk into the high 32 bits.

+There is a goal to update the codebase so that z/PDOS could actually have run starting on a S/360.
+So that means the code generator should use MVC instead of MVCL.
+It should IPL in AM24 and then attempt to switch to AM64 or AM32 or AM31, whatever is available.
+Whether to use SIO or SSCH can be determined by looking at the IPL device to see if it is less than x'1000' (SIO).
+EC mode PSW should be used, which means on a S/360 that will activate ASCII, which should then be switched off.
+That can be done by loading 1 into a register, then do a CVD of that register, then check if the rightmost byte in the doubleword stored by CVD is X'1C' or X'1A', for EBCDIC or USASCII-8 respectively (thanks Tony Harminc for that).

 Also note that I use LPSW but I really need LPSWE, introduced with z/Arch, before executables can reside above 2 GiB.